Why do so many coordinators love to organize a-thon fundraisers? There's always a theme centered around active participation.

 Should you stick to a theme (e.g., a specific genre or author) or curate a specific list of books to choose from?
 Both read-a-thon structures have their appeal, so know your audience.

 Whichever you choose, maintaining the community aspect is paramount, since reading is usually a solo activity.
-There are myriad ways to do so, such as organizing raffles or giveaways and setting up Q&A sessions with authors.
+There are numerous ways to do so, such as organizing raffles or giveaways and hosting Q&A sessions with authors.

 Do you feel confident organizing your a-thon of choice?
 There’s one more thing you can do to run a fundraiser that participants will truly love—enroll in a free RaiseRight program.

 RaiseRight is the most convenient way to fundraise and is the perfect supplement to your a-thon.
-Simply buy and use gift cards or shop online across hundreds of beloved brands (think Amazon, Walmart, Starbucks, The Home Depot, and more), and you’ll earn for your organization with every purchase.
+Simply buy and use gift cards, shop online, or dine at local restaurants—it's that easy.
+RaiseRight partners with hundreds of beloved brands (think Amazon, Walmart, Starbucks, The Home Depot, and more), and you’ll earn a percentage back for your organization with every purchase.

 Perhaps you want to stop at Panera Bread to refuel after the dance-a-thon, buy new books from Barnes & Noble for the read-a-thon, or treat yourself to new running shoes from Nike for the walk-a-thon—RaiseRight has it all.
 You can even reward a-thon participants or winners with gift cards from your RaiseRight program!

-Outside of the a-thon, you can turn everyday shopping into earnings (think gas, groceries, or dining out for dinner) so you can fundraise year-round without spending extra time or money.
+Outside of the a-thon, you can turn everyday shopping into earnings (think gas, groceries, or dining out for dinner) to fundraise year-round without spending extra time or money.

 Here are some next steps to get the ball rolling: